wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a name="Kubectl"></a>

-PROTIP: To pass Kubernetes exams, you need to master the many "incantations" to control the <strong>Native Kubernetes</strong> command line interface (CLI): <strong>kubectl</strong> (pronounced "cube cuddle").
+PROTIP: To pass Kubernetes exams, you need to master the many CLI commands that control the <strong>Native Kubernetes</strong> command line interface (CLI): <strong>kubectl</strong> (pronounced "cube cuddle" or "cube see-tee-el").

+<a target="_blank" href="https://kubernetes.io/docs/user-guide/prereqs/">https://kubernetes.io/docs/user-guide/prereqs</a>

 There are several options to run kubectl: